 February is still pretty quiet in Spain with decently cold temperatures, especially in Madrid and other northern cities like Bilbao and Galicia.
 It’s also rainy pretty much all of the time, which is why most people opt to hit the south of Spain when planning a trip in February.

 That being said, February is famed for being the month of Carnival, which celebrates the beginning of Lent.
-There are tons of events throughout Spain, with big parties in places like Cadiz and the Canary Islands.
+There are tons of events throughout Spain, with big parties in places like Cadiz and the beautiful Canary Islands.

 Put on a flouncy dress and your dancing shoes because Carnival means sangria and dancing!